Below are some frequently asked questions at the Ask a Librarian service. If you don't find an answer to your question, please Ask a Librarian!

 The Bentley Historical Library is the official archive of the University of Michigan.
 As the official archives, this library is the best place to find information about U-M alumni, old campus photos, old course catalogs, etc. For research assistance, contact the Bentley reference staff.
 For some interesting and helpful hints regarding U-M history, see "Historical Facts about the University of Michigan."

-University Library reference staff can answer your questions via phone or in person, during varied service hours at the various campus libraries.
-If you are unsure which of these locations can best meet your needs, send your question to Ask a Librarian (email or instant messaging).
-Reference staff can direct you to the most relevant service point.
-For in-depth research assistance, University Library subject specialists are available for research consultations.
-Contact the appropriate specialist for an appointment, tailored to your information needs.
+Library reference staff can answer your questions via phone or in person, during varied service hours at the various campus libraries.
+You can also send your question by email or instant messaging.
+For in-depth research assistance, subject specialists are available for research consultations.
+Contact the appropriate specialist by phone or email for an appointment.